GuenterQuast/picoDAQ/README.md

 interface with the usual functionality known from oscilloscopes, but also with a software development kit (SDK) allowing to control the devices with a wide range of high-level languages.
-This makes it possible to implement a data acquistion system as is for example needed to record and ananlyse wave forms from randomly occuring signals, as are provided for example by single-photon counters or detectors in nuclear physics.
+This makes it possible to implement a data acquistion system as is for example needed to record, ananlyse and count the occurence of wave forms such as provided for example by single-photon counters or detectors in nuclear physics.

 This project is a first proto-type towards the goal of displaying,